FarmBot-Docs/farmbot-theme/v2/docs/intro.md

 ## Part links

 Here is a link to the BOM page for a single [[horizontal motor housing]] as well as plural [[horizontal motor housings]].
+Links like this can also work with hyphenated part names and various capitalizations such as [[Z-axis motor mount]] and [[Z-Axis Motor Mount]].

-The links are created by wrapping the part name in double square brackets, `[``[`like this`]``]`, but without any spaces between the double brackets.
+These links are created by wrapping the part name in double square brackets, `[``[`like this`]``]`, but without any spaces between the double brackets.
 This syntax will auto generate the link to the BOM page, extra styling, and hover image.

 ## CAD